debsfong/quizfoo/README.md

 ## Minimum Viable Product

-Formalize is a web application inspired by Wufoo.
+Quizfoo is a web application inspired by Wufoo.
 The application will be build using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data, and sufficient CSS styling:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login